 Need more styles not number of funds

 As your portfolio grows, you need to add some funds – in our view –in the range of 6 to 12 (if you have more debt, there is a need to add more funds across AMCs).
-Again, this is just a number, not a rule.
 Having 6-12 funds, for example, would mean individual funds would be 8-17% of your portfolio – which serves as a good limit.
 This will also give it leeway to grow to say 20-25%, which can be an outer limit.

 When we say 6-12 funds, we mean all your goals put together.
 You may have same funds across different portfolios.

-- What is more important than choosing multiple categories, is mixing styles – growth, value, blended growth-and-value, focused, cash holding, or hedging strategy and so on.
-For example, in the last 2 years when only a narrow set of stocks outperformed, focused/concentrated portfolios did better than diversified ones.
-Hence, mixing such style as part of your portfolio would have helped.
-And remember, a fund can be focused even without being in the focused fund category.
+- Focus on mixing styles – growth, value, blended growth-and-value, focused, cash holding, or hedging strategy and so on.
+For example, between 2018-20, quality or concentrated portfolios outperformed.
+But post 2020, value investing topped.
+Hence, mixing such style as part of your portfolio would have helped when one strategy did not perform.
+And remember, a fund can be focused or value even without being in the focused fund category.
 So go by your fund’s strategy, more than just category.
+In our Prime funds, you will find the Why this fund link for each fund.
+Here, we would have specified the strategy followed by each.

-- What goes wrong is when you up your exposure to one style, because you see it outperforming and add funds there.
-For example, as value starts performing now, you will likely be adding 2-3 value-biased funds.
-Two things go wrong here: you are unnecessarily adding more funds and two, you are tilting your portfolio to one style.
+- Don’t try to time styles and strategies – When you see a certain strategy or style outperforming, there is a tendency to go overboard with that.
+For example, many of you may be adding more value funds now as you see them outperforming.
+Two things can go wrong here: you will unnecessarily adding more funds and two, you are tilting your portfolio to one style.
 When this style goes out of fashion, you will be sitting on a fully underperforming portfolio.
 This is true of many portfolios that we have seen – some with 3-4 midcap funds or small cap funds; some with 3 banking sector funds (believing it is diversification) and some with 3 international funds or 2 gold funds.
 This is not just duplication.
 It also ends up harming your portfolio when market trends turn.

 - Adding different styles does not mean you need one from each style for all goals.
 For long-term portfolios, mixing styles can become important so that at all points, at least one strategy performs when the other does not.
 But this leeway is not available in shorter duration portfolios.
-For example, in our income and growth portfolio, we would not have added any value-style funds as we know that this style can go through prolonged underperformance before delivering.
-However, we added it to our high-growth fund to partly counter the aggressive growth strategy there.
-Similarly, you would find a value-style fund only in our over-7 year time frame based portfolio and not in shorter time frames.
+For example, in our income and growth portfolio, we simply went with a market-cap based index fund for the equity exposure as we wanted to stick with the market as we did not want any underperformance in a portfolio that was partly for income generation.
+However, we added more styles in to our high-growth fund to prevent steep falls, given the aggressive equity allocation there.

 Debt needs more care